-The U.S. Department of Labor reports that employment of farm equipment mechanics will grow about as fast as the average for all careers through 2028.
-Although modern farm equipment has become more efficient and dependable, the increasing complexity of machinery, the growing population (which requires more food), and the increasing use of farm equipment to make biofuels will create good opportunities for farm equipment mechanics.
+The U.S. Department of Labor reports that employment of farm equipment mechanics will grow by 11 percent (much faster than the average for all careers) from 2023 through 2033.
+Although modern farm equipment has become more efficient and dependable, the increasing complexity of machinery, the growing population (which requires more food), and the increasing use of farm equipment to make biofuels will create excellent opportunities for farm equipment mechanics.
 To be competitive in the job market, farm equipment mechanics should complete a formal college training program.

 - Agribusiness Technicians